yutakahirano/fetch-with-streams/README.md

 Add the following:

-A Request has an associated __locked flag__ (initially unset).
+A Request has an associated __used flag__ (initially unset).

-A Request has an associated __used__ predicate that returns true if one of the following holds and false otherwise:

-- passed flag is set.
+A Request has an associated __used__ predicate that returns true if the used flag is set.
-- locked flag is set.

 Request's associated __consume body__ algorithm, which given a _type_, runs these steps:

-1. If passed flag is set or locked flag is set, return a new promise rejected with a TypeError.
+1. If used flag is set, return a new promise rejected with a TypeError.
-1. Set locked flag.
+1. Set used flag.
 1. Let _p_ be a new promise.
 1. Run these substeps in parallel.
   1. Resolve _p_ with the result of running package body data with request body, _type_ and the associated MIME type.
 If that threw an exception, reject _p_ with that exception.
   1. Clear out request body.
-  1. Unset locked flag.
 1. Return _p_.

-[Request construction algorithm] (https://fetch.spec.whatwg.org/#dom-request) should be modified as follows.

-1. Step 2 is modified as follows.
-  - If _input_ is a Request object and _input_'s body is non-null, run these substeps:
-    1. If _input_ is used, throw a TypeError.
-    1. [Same]
-1. Step 25 is modified as follows.
-  - If _input_ is a Request object and _input_'s body is non-null, run these substeps:
-    1. [Same]
-    1. Set _input_'s passed flag.

-[clone() method on Request] (https://fetch.spec.whatwg.org/#dom-request-clone) should be modified as follows.

-1. Step1 is modified as follows.
-  - If passed flag is set or locked flag is set, throw a TypeError.

 ## [Response class] (https://fetch.spec.whatwg.org/#response-class)